 It’s why our only way to make it through was to let it go.

-Michael D. Kirby is pastor and head of staff at Northminster Presbyterian Church in Evanston, Illinois just north of Chicago, a position he began in June, 2015.
-He is a 2003 M.Div. graduate of CTS and will be serving as one of Kim Long’s minions in the 25th Anniversary revisions to the Book of Common Worship.
+Michael D. Kirby (MDiv ’03) is pastor and head of staff at Northminster Presbyterian Church in Evanston, Illinois just north of Chicago, a position he began in June, 2015.
+He is serving as one of (former CTS professor) Kim Long’s minions in the 25th Anniversary revisions to the Book of Common Worship.

 The Center for Lifelong Learning is offering an abundance of courses and events in 2016 for pastors and lay-persons seeking vibrant learning and cohort opportunities specifically created to build and enhance skills in Christian education and formation, church leadership, spiritual formation and spiritual direction.
 Our courses are designed for people at all stages of their ministry.
 Check out our current classes HERE.